• Skip to main content

 Gross Axle Weight Rating (GAWR)

 GAWR is the maximum allowable weight each axle assembly is designed to carry.
-This is important to know, because it’s possible to be under the GVWR and still exceed an axle rating, depending on how you load the RV with your personal cargo.
+This is important to know because it’s possible to be under the GVWR and still exceed an axle rating, depending on how you load the RV with your personal cargo.

 This is a lot of information to digest, but once you get more familiar with travel trailers and what it all means, the various weights of your trailer will make a lot more sense!
-You will come to understand why it is necessary to know these weights, and the importance of staying within certain ranges depending on your tow vehicle.
+You will come to understand why it is necessary to know these weights and the importance of staying within certain ranges depending on your tow vehicle.

 The main perk of travel trailers in my book is their ability to be left at camp.
-If you’re on traveling to a new place, seeing new sights, the last thing you want is to travel in an overly large motorhome or camper.
+If you’re on traveling to a new place, and seeing new sights, the last thing you want is to travel in an overly large motorhome or camper.
 The best part of a travel trailer is the ability to leave it behind!
 Once you unhitch your RV from your vehicle, you’re free as a bird!

 Another perk of travel trailers is their lightweight design.
 Motorhomes and coaches guzzle diesel fuel or gasoline, a huge drawback if you are only planning a small budget for your upcoming trip.